mojave27/base-restify-project/README.md

-# base node project
+# base restify project
-Just a simple node project with babel.
-Can be used as a template for any number of projects - express, restify, etc.
+Just a simple node project with babel and restify.